Compliance officers are responsible for helping the organisation they work for adhere to relevant external statutory and regulatory requirements

 • monitor compliance with laws, regulations and internal policies

-• ensure that your findings are recorded and followed up with management so that issues can be rectified
+• interpret and communicate regulatory changes, ensuring that your findings are recorded and followed up with management

-• educate employees on not only the regulations, but also the impact on the organisation if these aren't complied with
+• educate employees on both the regulations and the impact on the organisation if they aren't complied with

 • investigate irregularities and non-compliance issues